How to create a Confluence knowledge base: our 6-step guide

 Tip 4: Monitor and improve performance

 Finally, don't just set and forget your knowledge base.
-A good knowledge base should grow and evolve to meet the needs of your users.
+It should grow and evolve to meet the needs of your users.

 Use Confluence's built-in analytics and regularly seek feedback.
 Can users find what they need?
 Is the information helpful?
 With a dedicated survey tool like Forms for Confluence, users can rate and review your content without leaving the knowledge base.
 These insights can help you iterate and improve your knowledge base, so it remains a valuable resource.

-Build your best Confluence knowledge base with Content Formatting Macros for Confluence
+Build your best Confluence knowledge base with Mosaic

-Content Formatting Macros for Confluence is the ultimate sidekick for building a knowledge base.
-Discover why it’s loved by over 13 million users worldwide today.
+Mosaic is the ultimate sidekick for building a knowledge base.
+Discover why it’s loved by more than 13 million users worldwide today.

 Written by